Liability Car Insurance

 How much liability coverage do I need?

-You must meet your state's minimum limits, or you can select higher limits for more financial protection.
-Your policy's liability limits determine the maximum amount your car insurance company will pay if you need to use your coverage.
+You need to meet your state’s minimum bodily injury liability limits, but opting for higher limits offers better financial protection.
+Liability limits show the maximum your insurer will pay if you cause an accident.

 What does liability coverage not cover?